Espresso! A compelling combination of cake and coffee…

 What makes it so interesting is the 360° experience it provides, since it has three different qualities,.

 The cake is embraced by a moist chocolate pecan swirl and topped by a deliciously crunchy layer that resembles my favourite part of an apple crumble.
-But what I love best about this recipe is that the bitterness of coffee balances out the sweetness of sugar, making the cake hard to resist.
+But what I love most about this recipe is that the bitterness of coffee balances out the sweetness of sugar… makes it irresistible!

 Espresso 3D Cake